Xunnamius/hashnav/README.md

 	#!/&&param=1	  //I'm a relative hash!
 Ooh!

-becomes
+becomes:

 	#!/contact&&param=1

-when the current page is "contact", and becomes
+when the current page is "contact", and becomes:

 	#!/about&&param=1